 James Patten pushes the edges of interactivity in the physical world by exploring the convergence of interactive media and the built environment.

-He is a TED Senior Fellow and Speaker and earned his doctorate at the MIT Media Lab where he studied in the Tangible Media Group under Hiroshi Ishii.
+James earned his doctorate at the MIT Media Lab where he studied in the Tangible Media Group under Hiroshi Ishii.
 Prior to the Media Lab, Patten studied virtual environments with Randy Pausch at the University of Virginia, and developed new interfaces for visualizing time-varying volumetric data at NASA Langley Research Center.
+He is a TED Speaker and Senior Fellow.